Namwanja/Namwanja/README.md

 - 👋 Hi, I’m @Namwanja
-- 👀 I’m interested in machineLearning
+- 👀 I’m interested in webdevelopement, cybersecurity and machineLearning
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently softwaresecurity engineer
-- 💞️ I’m looking to collaborate on a machinelearning project
+- 💞️ I’m looking to collaborate on grounde project
 - 📫 How to reach me...

 <!---